WHY ACTIVE SONAR?

 What is disturbance?

-Technically, disturbance ranges from any noticeable change in an animal’s behavior to severe avoidance where an animal actively avoids the underwater sound.
+Technically, disturbance ranges from any noticeable minor change in an animal’s behavior to severe avoidance where an animal actively avoids the underwater sound.

 What is injury?